NicholasLinderWood/Status1A_Life_Expectancy/README.md

 DESCRIPTION OF FILES:

-Generate_A_and_B_Files.py -Script that creates two data sets.
+Generate_A_and_B_Files.py - Script that creates two data sets.
 An "A" file and a "B" file.
 These files are formatted in such a way to be used for Kaplan-Meier/IPCW survival analysis.
 See the file for additional details.

 Generate_Master_File.py - Used by Generate_A_and_B_Files.py